 So, if you’re hoping to get some good views of the safari, grab a spot in a truck sometime in the morning or right at dusk!
 Alternatively, Kilimanjaro Safaris can be an AWESOME ride in the rain because (NOT like us) the safari animals love to hang out in the cool rain.
 So, you may want to hop on the safari when you’re stuck in one of those afternoon downpours.

 4. Rides That Are Better At Night

 We definitely recommend making sure you ride certain rides at night.
 Of course, we love these rides during the day too, but they’re extra special when the stars are out.
 Big Thunder Mountain Railroad and Slinky Dog Dash are two rides that introduce a super fun element at night.
 They’re both outdoor coaster with really pretty light displays, so you’ll be zipping around through a whole new world of color.
-You will also get a STUNNING view of the castle and maybe even Happily Ever After if you ride Big Thunder Mountain at the right time.
+You will also get a STUNNING view of the castle and maybe even Disney Enchantment if you ride Big Thunder Mountain at the right time.

 5. Score BIG On Buzz Lightyear Space Ranger Spin

 Some Disney World rides can really bring out the competitive side in families.
 That’s right, we’re talking about those game rides like Buzz Lightyear Space Ranger Spin!
 This attraction has guests fighting the evil Emperor Zurg by shooting targets to rack up points.
 Now, it’s pretty darn hard to do super well in this game (in our opinion anyway!) unless you know which are the best targets to aim for.